rtrelease/Jetson-Symbolics-Neuromorphics/FSM1.md

 #### Beyond On/off Neuron Models: To Resting, Spiking, Bursting, Transducing, and Multi-State Dynamics

+In the eight decades since McCulloch and Pitts, the neuroscience knowledge about neuronal biology, functional brain anatomy, and cognitive behaviors has increased vastly.

 Review of bursting neuron mechanisms and types: https://pmc.ncbi.nlm.nih.gov/articles/PMC8502892/pdf/fncel-15-741292.pdf